SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 A related change is introduced in a plugin API method.
 See [SONAR-13420](https://jira.sonarsource.com/browse/SONAR-13420).

+**System settings recommendations changed**

+In previous versions, the recommended limits regarding threads, file descriptors, and vm.max_map_count were taken from Elasticsearch dependencies.
+This release reaches these limits occasionally, so we recommend increasing the following settings of your OS while upgrading:

+* vm.max_map_count is greater than or equal to 524288
+* fs.file-max is greater than or equal to 131072
+* the user running SonarQube can open at least 131072 file descriptors
+* the user running SonarQube can open at least 8192 threads

 ## Release 8.3 Upgrade Notes
 **Security Hotspots in the built-in Quality Gate**
 We've added a new condition to the built-in "Sonar way" Quality Gate to make sure all Security Hotspots on New Code are reviewed.
 The Quality Gate fails if the percentage of new Hotspots reviewed is less than 100%. ([MMF-1907](https://jira.sonarsource.com/browse/MMF-1907)).